Lauren StrohackerCreativity, 2022, Grantee Link >

 Lauren Strohacker is an eco-political artist whose work emphasizes the non-human in an increasingly human-centric world.
 She received a grant for “Ground Work,” a free, after-dark outdoor public projection event designed for the grounds of the Southeastern Center for Contemporary Art (SECCA), located in North Carolina.
-There will be eight life-sized video projections of red wolves scattered throughout the grounds: a visual echo of the red wolves making their last stand just 300 miles due east of the museum.
 She writes:

-Since her grant award, Lauren has completed her installation “Old Red, I Know Where Thou Dwellest.”
-The installation was exhibited at SECCA in North Carolina from October 21, 2022, through August 27, 2023.
-The installation consisted of three components: the multi-sensory experience “Leukos Lukos,” the outdoor installation “Ground Work,” and the projections “Such Music as I Have Never Heard.”
-These three parts of Lauren’s installation were all enfolded in a discussion about the endangered species of red wolves.
-The installations aimed to connect people to the species and develop an empathetic lens to help us consider our own hand in their extinction and our proximity to them.
+Lauren has completed her installation “Old Red, I Know Where Thou Dwellest,” exhibited at SECCA in North Carolina from October 21, 2022 through August 27, 2023.
+The installation consists of three components: the multi-sensory experience “Leukos Lukos,” the outdoor installation “Ground Work,” and the projections “Such Music As I Have Never Heard.”
+Watch her mesmerizing and evocative visualization of the disappearance and reappearance of the red wolf.